-Through our work with the Happy in School Project and Zones of Regulation, we aim to empower pupils so they are in control of their feelings.
-They are taught to develop resilience and use a range of strategies and techniques to use in tricky situations.
+We aim to empower pupils so they are in control of their feelings and can recognise when they need to self-regulate or need support to co-regulate.
+Pupils are taught to develop resilience and use a range of strategies and techniques to use in tricky situations.